-Grade 10 Students in 2020-21:
+Grade 10 Students in 2021-22

-2020-21 2021-22 2022-23
+2021-22 2022-23 2023-24

-Biology AP Biology
+Biology Biology (The Living Earth)

-Chemistry AP Environmental Science
+(The Living Earth) AP Biology AP Chemistry

-AP Psychology Chemistry (if required)
+AP Environmental Science AP Psychology

-Grade 11-12 Students in 2020-21:
+Possible: AP Computer Science

-2020-21 2021-22
+Grade 11-12 Students in 2021-22

-Chemistry AP Physics 1
+2021-22 2022-23

-AP Biology AP Psychology
+Biology (The Living Earth) Chemistry (The Chemical Earth)

-AP Environmental Science Biology (if required)
+AP Chemistry AP Biology

-AP Computer Science
+AP Psychology AP Environmental Science

-The Nature of Science (Grade 9)
+Possible: AP Computer Science

-Prerequisites: None Recommended: Algebra 1, Geometry
+Nature of Science (The Physical Earth) - Grades 9

-The Nature of Science will serve as the student's foundation for a complete high school science curriculum.
+Prerequisites: None Recommended: Algebra 1, Geometry (can be concurrent) The Nature of Science will serve as the student's foundation for a complete high school science curriculum, with a focus on Physical Science and Earth Science.
 In this course, students must demonstrate their understanding that science is a way of knowing that uses method and process to create evidence-rich explanations.
 Students will design and conduct scientific investigations, using a variety of methods to address questions about the natural world.
 Students will encounter scientific writing, and learn the tools of analysis.
-The Academic Learning Targets for TNoS will be: Experiment, Evidence, Analysis, Properties (including basics of chemistry), Systems (including basics of biology), Motion (including basics of physics), and Connections (habits of mind for science).
+Topics include: Experimental Design, Formation and Structure of the Earth, Earth Systems, Newton's Laws of Motion, Basics of Mechanics and Dynamics.